‘Tis the season to rug up and eat, drink and be merry.

 Restaurant meets gin-lounge and wine bar at Clare’s Seed Winehouse and Kitchen.
 With old stone walls and twisting gum pillars, the former 1880s chaff mill radiates character.
 The interior is a rustic-yet-contemporary mix of stone, timber and steel and the perfect setting to tuck in to a seasonal winter feast.
 Take your pick from a carefully-curated European-inspired menu, matched with some of the Clare Valley’s finest wines.

 A spicy North African inspired feast at popular city haunt Africola is the perfect way to warm up a chilly Adelaide evening.
 Johannesburg-born Duncan Welgemoed serves red hot, authentic cuisine with an emphasis on vegetables, pulses and grilled and smoked meats, paired with natural wines.
 We recommend tucking in to the ‘feed me’ menu to make the most of what’s on offer.
+Add this to your must-try Adelaide restaurants list.

 Discover the magic of South Australia in winter